 The Film’s Climax

 Would the adaptation be as satisfying without Exley shooting Dudley in the back?
 Here’s where the film detours from a noir convention.
 A Chinatown or Double Indemnity ending wouldn’t have served it well.
-In Ellroy’s novel, there isn’t enough evidence to convict Dudley in the Nite Owl case.
-It isn’t until the next novel, White Jazz, that Dudley receives his punishment when he’s viciously attacked by Wylie Bullock, a man that robbed one of his protected drug families.
-He suffers brain damage so bad that it requires him to be hospitalized for the rest of his life.
+In Ellroy’s novel, there isn’t enough evidence to convict Dudley in the Nite Owl case, as it isn’t until the next novel, White Jazz, that Dudley receives his punishment when he’s viciously attacked by Wylie Bullock (a man that robbed one of Dudley’s protected drug families).
+Dudley suffers brain damage so bad that it requires him to be hospitalized for the rest of his life.
 Similar to L.A.
 Confidential’s epilogue, Exley uses the event for political means and turns Dudley into a hero.
 He even goes to the extent to secure special funds for Dudley’s pension so the man can live out the rest of his days in a proper sanitarium.

 Truth vs Illusion

 Come to Los Angeles.
 The sun shines bright, the beaches are wide and inviting, and the orange groves stretch as far as the eye can see.
 There are jobs aplenty and land is cheap.
 Every working man can have his own house.
 And inside every house, a happy, all-American family.
 You can have all this, and, who knows, you could even be discovered, become a movie star, or, at least, see one.
 Life is good in Los Angeles.
 It’s paradise on earth.
 That’s what they tell you, anyway, because they’re selling an image.
 They’re selling it through movies, radio, and television.
 In the hit show, Badge of Honor, the L.A. cops walk on water as they keep the city clean of crooks.
 Yep, you’d think this place was the Garden of Eden, but there’s trouble in paradise...